zowe/sample-spring-boot-api-service/docs/zos-native-os-linkage.md

 At a high level, the process involves making use of the `native` keyword in a class.
 After this, you run the `javah` command against the class to emit a C/C++ header file.
 This emitted header file will contain function prototypes for the native method for which you must provide the implementation.

 Here is the example `javah` command for this project:
-`javah -o ./zossrc/chdr/wtojni.h -classpath ./build/classes/java/main/ org.zowe.sample.apiservice.hello.Wto`
+`javah -o ./zossrc/chdr/wtojni.h -classpath ./build/classes/java/main/ org.zowe.sample.apiservice.wto.ZosWto`

 After you implement the function(s) from the header file, you must build the native code on z/OS into a "shared object" which is analogous to a Window's DLL.